dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nmidps.md

 <ul>
   <li>Create two branches.</li>
 </ul>
-To create a new branch I used the command: <br />
+To create a new branch I used the command:

 ```$
 git branch branch-name